 Use the EWMA Chart when you have one sample and want to detect small shifts in performance.
 In addition to an EWMA (exponentially weighted moving average) chart, you might consider a Cusum chart.

-Per Montgomery 4th Edition, “values of λ in the interval 0.05 ≤ λ ≤ work well in practice, with λ = 0.05, λ = 0.10, and λ = 0.20 being popular choices.
+Note: Per Montgomery 4th Edition, “values of λ in the interval 0.05 ≤ λ ≤ 0.2 work well in practice, with λ = 0.05, λ = 0.10, and λ = 0.20 being popular choices.
 A good rule of thumb is to use smaller values of λ to detect smaller shifts."

-Note: The lower the value of the alpha parameter, the closer your UCL and LCL will be to the CL; and vice versa.
+The lower the value of the alpha parameter, the closer your UCL and LCL will be to the CL; and vice versa.